You can also contact us by:

 Please contact the I-Share institution directly with payment inquiries.
 DePaul does not accept payments for I-Share fines.
 Please visit

 Please contact the Law Library directly with billing inquiries.
 The General Libraries does not accept payment for the Law Library.
 Law Library items have barcodes that begin with 3052100.
 DePaul Rinn Law Library: 312.362.8121

-Patrons can pay by personal check/money order, or credit/debit card only.
+Patrons can pay by personal check/money order, credit/debit card, or DemonExpress only.
 Patrons may pay fines at the John T. Richardson Library in Lincoln Park.
 Patrons may also submit by mail a check/money order, or pay by credit/debit card over the phone.

 To pay by mail please send check/money order to: Attention Billing, JTR Library-DePaul University, 2350 N. Kenmore Ave., Chicago, IL 60614.

 Patrons have the right to contest fines and fees, and may submit a fine waiver request.
 Fine Waiver Requests may require supporting documentation.
 Fine Waiver Request forms are available at the Lincoln Park Access Services desk.